ContinuumIO/elm/README_testing.md

  * Travis and/or anaconda-build on push events of every branch
  * Eventually, a nightly test cycle on an ec2 machine for longer running tests, as needed (tests marked slow or too slow for every push event)
  *

 ## Test Directory Structure

-Make a tests directory in each of the iamlp subpackages.
+Make a tests directory in each of the elm subpackages.